Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `face` (`TEXT`), default `up`
 - `held_item` (`BOOLEAN`), default ``

-Description: Constructs a goal string for interacting with a block at coordinates given as a list.
+Description: Constructs a goal string for interacting with a block at coordinates given as a list `[x,y,z]`.
 Behaves identically to `use_block_xyz`.

 ### `interact_entity`